 3. Complete 50 Shadowing hours and 50 Volunteer hours**

 a.
 Volunteering: HPEC requires that students complete a minimum of 50 volunteer hours (check with the schools to which you are applying to see if they require more).
 Volunteer hours can be completed in a clinical setting, but students are strongly recommended to also engage in public/community service.
-Students must utilize the Volunteer Verification Form to record volunteering and service experiences.
+Students are required to submit a completed Volunteer Verification form with signatures.

 NOTE: As a medical/dental school applicant, you MUST show that you have significant clinical/patient-contact experience.
 These can be achieved through volunteering, paid, and shadowing opportunities.
 Be sure to check with the schools to which you are applying to see their specific requirements.

 4. COMPLETE your file.
-Your file MUST be complete before you leave campus in May – it is your responsibility to check with a health profession advisor.
-It must include:
+Your file MUST be complete by April 15th – it is your responsibility to check with a health profession advisor.
+Your file must include:

 a.
 Typewritten personal statement: 1-2 pages (maximum 5300 characters for medical school and 4500 for dental school) consisting of motivations, goals, special interests, volunteer- and clinical-related experiences, etc. (junior year).
 Tips for writing a personal statement.

 b.
 Resume/CV: education, employment, volunteer experiences, awards, publications, etc. (junior year)

 c.
-Transcripts: a health profession advisor will print the unofficial transcript.
+Transcripts: Please obtain and submit an unofficial UD transcript.
 If you have taken courses elsewhere, you must request an official transcript from the other university or college if the courses do NOT appear on your UD transcript. (junior year)

 d.
-Small Picture: students need to email (HPEC-UD@udel.edu) a digital “headshot” for the HPEC file in the junior year
+Small picture: students need to submit a digital “headshot” for the HPEC file in the junior year

-f.
-Letters of recommendation and Volunteer Verification Form: You need to provide individuals who have agreed to write a letter of recommendation a completed release form.
+e.
+Letters of recommendation: You need to provide individuals who have agreed to write a letter of recommendation a completed release form.
 This form grants your permission for the evaluator to write a letter on your behalf and waives your right to examine the letter.

 i.
 You will need four letters of recommendation from:

-iii.
-Optional: 1-2 personal letters of recommendation (employer, pastor, friend, etc.).
+ii.
+Optional: 1-2 personal letters of recommendation (employer, pastor, etc.).
 These letters cannot replace the required letters.

-iv.
-The HPEC wants all letters of recommendation and the Verification Form received and in your file by April 15th of the year you wish to be evaluated – usually junior year.
+iii.
+The HPEC requires all letters of recommendation in your file by April 15th of the year you wish to be evaluated – usually junior year.
 It is the student’s responsibility to contact letter writters to be sure letters are received in time.

-6. Arrange Interviews with the HPEC members: Once a through f (above) have been received, a health profession advisor will provide you with the Interview Form and the names/emails of the HPEC members who you will interview with.
+6. Arrange Interviews with the HPEC members: Once a. through e. (above) have been received, a health profession advisor will provide you with the Interview Form and the names/emails of the HPEC members who will interview you.
 It is up to you to arrange the date/time/place of these (two) interviews.
 Interviews must be completed before you leave campus unless special arrangements have been made with the interviewers.

 An essential aspect of the HPEC process involves evaluative interviews with HPEC members.
 These interviews are usually conducted in the month of May during the students’ junior year.
 A health profession advisor will assist in identifying Committee members, but students will NOT be interviewed unless their HPEC file is complete.
 Interviewers are all voting members of the HPEC and include University of Delaware faculty and local physicians and dentists.
 The interviews may vary in length from as little as 20 minutes to over an hour.
 The length of the interview is in no way related to the evaluation.

 Below is a link to the form necessary to begin your HPEC file.
-Prior to making your initial appointment with a health profession advisor, please print the form, fill out (legibly) what you can, and bring this form, and your questions, to your appointment, and we will begin your HPEC file.
+Prior to making your initial appointment with a health profession advisor, please complete the online form.
 YOU, the student, will be in charge of updating and maintaining this file.
-Feel free to make appointments to review your file and add to it; however, it is up to you to keep it current.
+It is up to you to keep it current.